remindmodel/remind/README.md

 ## HOW TO INSTALL
 REMIND requires *GAMS* (https://www.gams.com/) including licenses for the solvers *CONOPT* for its core calculations.
-As the model benefits significantly of recent improvements in *GAMS* and *CONOPT4* it is recommended to work with the most recent versions of both.
+As the model benefits significantly of recent improvements in *GAMS* and *CONOPT* it is recommended to work with the most recent versions of both.
 Please make sure that the GAMS installation path is added to the PATH variable of the system.